SvenKratz/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Inspired by slide 34 of the Lane Finding Project page, I used a sliding window search algorithm to find lane lines.
 The cell with the title "Sliding Window Search Algorithm" contains the code for this.
 After finding the pixels of the left / right lane line, I used a 2nd order polynomial fit to derive parameters for the curving of the lane line.
+I reduced the window search size to 75 to avoid fitting non-lane pixels, and modified the code to continue on vertically, if no pixels have been found.
 The code for polynomial fitting is contained in the cell with the title "Polynomial Fitting and Visualization".
 The following image shows a result of this code:
 ![Sliding Window Search Results](output_images/sliding_window.png)

 (Left: found pixels and windows.
 Right: pixels selected by the windows belonging to left and right lane lines.)